virtual-labs/exp-hasse-diagram-iiith/experiment/theory.md

 <summary>
 Is there a greatest element in the poset?
 </summary>
-- The greatest element does not exist, asthere are more than one maximal elements
+- The greatest element does not exist, as there are more than one maximal elements
 </details>